roselandroche/roselandroche/README.md

 - I love to explore the area I live

 - I have a life long passion for reading

+- I also enjoy knitting and crocheting, usually while catching up on shows or movies

 ### 📫  Connect with me on: